Stop press ... look out for your personalised letter in March

 Our aim is to get all residents using the weekly recycling service effectively to its maximum potential – an average sized household should really have very little rubbish left if they use the recycling service to its full potential including recycling their food waste.
 There will be very few places where the small amount of rubbish remaining can’t be stored for a collection every other week, if the recycling services are fully used.

-In order to keep your re-useable rubbish bag clean, you will need to contain your rubbish before putting it in the bag.
-This also ensures that the crew can remove all of the rubbish easily and cleanly.
-If you are producing larger amounts of rubbish and are likely to fill the re-usable bag, then we suggest you put your rubbish into a black sack and then into the re-useable bag.
-If you have a small amount of rubbish left after recycling then putting it into tied carrier bags and then into the re-useable bag is fine.
+In order to keep your re-useable rubbish bag clean, you will need to contain your rubbish in tied plastic rubbish bags before putting it into the re-useable rubbish bag.
+This also ensures that the crew can lift out all of the rubbish easily and cleanly.
+If you put loose rubbish in your re-usable rubbish bag we won’t be able to collect it

 If we give you a wheeled bin you can double wrap your medical waste in plastic bags and it will be stored securely until collection.
 If you don’t have a bin or there’s a reason you can’t store the waste safely then we do have a clinical waste collection service.
 This is an appointment based weekly service.
 If you contact us, we can talk through your needs with you and work out the best solution.